 Include an incense stick tray with the sticks to complete the gift set.
 I like to pop a bit of lovely ribbon around the sticks, tie it in a bow, place in clear plastic bags and arrange in a box on a bed of shredded colored tissue paper for that wow factor!
 Be sure to let them know that it’s handmade!

 The choice of fragrance oil is entirely yours.
-There are literally hundreds of different varieties of online at Amazon, such as those that mimic essential oils or a variety of different aromas like toffee, vanilla, honey or even mock designer perfumes or colognes.
+There are literally hundreds of different varieties available, such as those that mimic essential oils or a variety of different aromas like toffee, vanilla, honey or even mock designer perfumes or colognes.

 Be experimental when making your incense sticks, try more than one and be creative!
 Keep in mind that smoke is the vehicle for your scent to waft through your home.
 You’ll want to avoid anything that might be unpleasant when mixed with a delicate smoky smell (e.g. chargrilled blueberry muffin stinkiness).

 Try some of these combinations out if you’re struggling for inspiration!